CUH NHS 75th birthday logo

 How the brain responds to breathlessness

-When we become anxious, the eyes and ears sense a threat and alert our brain.
+The fight or flight is triggered when we sense a threat.
 This then stimulates the adrenal glands to produce adrenaline and release it into our blood.
-It reaches the heart, lungs, and muscles and causes the reactions needed to help us fight or flee.
+The adrenaline reaches the heart, lungs and muscles and causes the reactions needed to help us fight or flee a threat.
+When this is happening you might experience some of the following:

-Tensed muscles, rapid heartbeat, difficulties breathing, chest pains, sweating, dizziness, nausea, dry mouth, blurred vision, or the need to go to the toilet.
+- Body - Tensed muscles, rapid heartbeat, difficulties breathing, chest pains, sweating, dizziness, nausea, dry mouth, blurred vision, or the need to go to the toilet.

-Avoiding situations or people which make you feel anxious, poor concentration, aggression, irritability, sleep problems.
+- Actions - Avoiding situations or people which make you feel anxious, poor concentration, aggression, irritability, sleep problems.

 Breathlessness and anxiety

-Unhelpful thoughts about breathlessness can often lead to a vicious cycle of anxiety and avoidance, as described in Leaflet 1.
+Unhelpful thoughts about breathlessness can often lead to a cycle of anxiety and avoidance, as described in Leaflet 1.
 When anxiety begins to affect life to an extent that you are experiencing unpleasant symptoms regularly, and unable to do what you want to do, it is helpful to understand the reasons why this is happening, so that you are able to manage these symptoms.

-know, how I feel mentally, not necessarily physically all the time, but certainly mentally I’ve got a much different attitude”.
+One person who used the service said, “I’m in control of what’s happening to me, you know, how I feel mentally, not necessarily physically all the time, but certainly mentally I’ve got a much different attitude.”

-Some people find it re-assuring to know that usual day-to-day breathlessness on exertion is not harmful.
+Some people find it reassuring to know that usual day-to-day breathlessness on exertion is not harmful.
 There are ways to manage breathlessness which help you to recover more quickly, or help you not to get so breathless.

 Common thoughts about breathlessness

-Non-urgent advice: Common thought or "misperception"
+Non-urgent advice: Common thought or 'misconception'

 The fight or flight response can cause your heart to beat faster, tightness in your chest and other symptoms.
 Understanding the body’s response to breathlessness and anxiety can help to take away these worrying thoughts.